Symptoms and diagnosis of brain tumors

 The various symptoms of neurological dysfunction occur no matter how slowly or quickly the tumor grows.
 In slow-growing tumors, however, the brain can sometimes accommodate for the growth of the tumor, and the symptoms may be less pronounced.
 When the tumor grows rapidly, the symptoms may occur very suddenly and intensely.

-A new pattern or type of headache is the first noticeable symptom for about 20% of all people with brain tumors.
-Eventually, headaches will occur in over 60% to 70% of all patients at some point in the course of their illness.
+A new pattern or type of headache is the first noticeable symptom for about 20 percent of all people with brain tumors.
+Eventually, headaches will occur in more than 60 percent to 70 percent of all patients at some point in the course of their illness.

 Headaches caused by brain tumors are usually non-throbbing and worse in the morning after lying flat all night, because pressure in the brain increases when the head is down.
 They may be worse with exertion.
 Most patients describe nausea and vomiting with the headache.
 If the tumor is obstructing the ventricles, the structures that contain the cerebrospinal fluid, the headache may get worse when a person changes position.

 A seizure is a sudden, brief attack of uncontrolled motor activity or altered consciousness.
-Seizures occur in approximately 35% of all brain tumor patients.
+Seizures occur in approximately 35 percent of all brain tumor patients.
 The probability of having a seizure depends on the location of the tumor, as some parts of the brain are more prone to seizure activity than others.
-Some seizures may be partial, and involve only a single site in the brain.
+Some seizures may be partial and involve only a single site in the brain.
 Others can affect the whole brain and result in loss of consciousness.

 Nausea and vomiting